 According to VICE, employee Thomas Winterton was one of several who randomly experienced skin inflammation and nausea after working on the grounds.
 Some had to be hospitalized, with no clear medical diagnosis for their condition.

 This, and the following account, parallel some of the inexplicable events featured in Sci-Fi shows like The Outsider.
 As Winterton reported:

 “I take my truck up the road, and as I start to get closer, I start to get really scared.
 Just this feeling that takes over.
 Then I hear this voice, as clear as you and me talking right now, that says, ‘Stop, turn around.’
-I lean out the window with my spotlight out and start searching around.”
+I lean out the window with my spotlight out and start searching around.
+Nothing.”